If you haven’t yet given thought to what will happen to your vacation home (or other real estate) once you’re gone, please read this!

 But at some point, sooner rather than later, you’ll need to think about both passing along your property and the best way to do that.
 As you get older, there may come a time when you no longer feel up to managing the place.
 And at the end of your life, you will want to leave instructions for what should be done with it.

 It’s nice to think about future generations enjoying your special place, but you need to give careful consideration to the different ways of keeping your family vacation home in the family.
 The best place to start is a conversation with the relevant parties, usually your children.
 Start by asking if they have interest in eventually owning (and maintaining) the property.
 Many families have run into trouble when parents either assume that their kids aren’t interested (and sell the property without any notice), or assume that their kids are ready and willing to take on the responsibility (when they either aren’t or don’t want to).

 Assuming that your children would like to take on stewardship of the vacation home, the next step is to figure out the best way to make that happen.
-There are a number of options, and no one right way to handle such property during the estate planning process.
-The method you choose will depend on your ultimate wishes and your specific situation.

 Make a clean break: Sell the property outright.